nigeltao/nigeltao.github.io/blog/2022/zstandard-part-5-fse.md

 twice (interleaved) to the HUFFMAN BITSTREAM produces the Huffman weights, which we can then use to produce the Huffman table as discussed in [Part 4:
 Huffman Codes](./zstandard-part-4-huffman.md).
-Applying the Huffman table four times (to the four separate LSTREAM bitstreams) produces the Literals.
+Applying the Huffman table four times (to the four separate LSTREAM N BITSTREAMs) produces the Literals.

 ## Forward Bitstreams